 Most buses start running quite early in the day, from 5 am or 5:30 am until 9:30 pm or 11 pm.
 The next bus usually comes 15-20 minutes after the last one.
 Sometimes at rush hour, there is a bus every 5-10 minutes, so tourists can have a lot of options to manage their schedule.

 Another plus point is that the tickets of public buses are very cheap.
-It only takes VND 7,000 (about $0.3) for a ride in the inner city, so tourists should only have to spend no more than VND 50,000 (about $2) for a day of sightseeing.
+It only takes VND 7,000 (About $0.3) for a ride in the inner city, so tourists should only have to spend no more than VND 50,000 (About $2) for a day of sightseeing.
 It is much more economical than other means of Vietnam transport such as taxi or motorbike taxi.

 Compared to traveling by plane and train, going by taxi will help you have much more control in terms of time and ensure your safety.
 It is safer to sit in a taxi driven by well-trained drivers with many years of professional experience than to steer the car yourself.
-This means of Vietnam transport is even more suitable if you enjoy watching the sights through a window.
+This means of Vietnam transportation is even more suitable if you enjoy watching the sights through a window.

 Before taking a taxi, you should take note of the following: